 In 2015, only around six years after it was founded, the platform broke the two billion mark in financial contributions.
 Today, in the tenth anniversary year, the numbers have more than doubled: The crowdfunding market at Kickstarter alone is almost 4,6 billion US dollars.
 Other platforms, such as Startnext, are not included.

-The touch of independence that Kickstarter stood for when it was founded can hardly be felt today: Kickstarter has become โ€œbig businessโ€ on the one hand, and a kind of lifestyle on the other.
-Where fans used to look for projects full of enthusiasm and share their most innovative finds with like-minded people, project knowledge is now a requirement in many communities.
+The touch of independence, for Kickstarter when it was founded, is hardly noticeable today: Kickstarter has become “big business” on the one hand, but a kind of lifestyle on the other.
+Where fans used to search for projects full of enthusiasm and exchange their most innovative finds with like-minded people, knowledge of projects is now a requirement in many communities.

 It is noticeable that it does not seem to be about the quality of the game, but about an effective Kickstarter campaign.
 Yes, the first impression should be right for fans to put their hard-earned money into a project.
 Indie titles are getting lost in the mass of highly polished crowdfunding campaigns - to the chagrin of those little developers for whom crowd financing was originally born.